Hamza2-2/Mobile-Application-Development-MAD-Hamza-Afzal/Week-6_Lab-9/README.md

-# Animation Application - Flutter
+# User Input Handling and Forms Application - Flutter

 ## Overview
-A Flutter app that implements animation and gestures for an interactive UI.
-It starts with a splash screen that displays logo and navigates to next screen after a time period.
-The main screen shows Food Items that include their image, their name, description and an animtion based heart like button.
+This Flutter application implements animation and gesture-based UI interactions.
+The app starts with a splash screen that displays a logo for a fixed time and then navigates to the registration screen.
+After successful registration, the user proceeds to a login screen.
+Form fields are validated manually, and animation-based transitions enhance user experience.

 ## Features

-- Timer based logo splash screen
+- Timer-based splash screen with logo display
-- Animation based interactive Heart Like Button
+- Manual form validation for registration and login
+- Navigation between screens without replacement
+- Interactive UI elements with Flutter animations

 ## Requirements
 Ensure you have the following installed before running the project: